 Guiding Principles Comparison of Conceptual Foundations (CF): Type / Focus Summary Comparison Current CF Coarse Grained / Commodity (salmon) Production Alternative CF Fine Grained / Salmon-sustaining Ecosystem Overarching Management Principle The concepts and assumptions that encompass and guide all activities in a management agency.
 Satisfying market demands for commoditized salmon is the highest priority.
 Salmon are a public trust and a legacy for future generations.
 The primary obligation of salmon management agencies is to act as trustees of wild salmon.

-Principle 1: Defining the salmon ecosystem Salmon and steelhead production can be maintained or increased by focusing management primarily on freshwater part of their life history.
+Principle 1: Defining the salmon ecosystem Salmon and steelhead production can be maintained or increased by focusing management primarily on the freshwater part of their life history.
 Estuary and ocean conditions are ignored because they are largely uncontrollable.
 Restoration and management of wild salmon must address their extended ecosystem and whole life history.
 This consideration includes human developments, as well as natural habitats.
 Scope of Ecosystem Freshwater only Entire salmon ecosystem: freshwater, estuary, and marine environments

-Principle 2: Defining the salmon production model Human-induced losses of production capacity can be mitigated by actions to increase the number of smolts that reach the ocean, for example, through barging, the use of passage technology at dams, and hatchery production.
-Genetic diversity, life history, and population diversity are the basis of salmonid productivity and contribute to the ability of salmonids to cope with environmental variation that is typical of freshwater and marine environments.
-Production Model Commodity production focused primarily on single populations in freshwater habitat only.
-Manage entire salmon-bearing ecosystem (freshwater and marine) and interconnected populations, resulting in stable, resilient production, and long- term persistence.
+Human-induced losses of production capacity can be mitigated by actions to Genetic diversity, life history, and population diversity are the basis of Principle 2: increase the number of smolts that reach salmonid productivity and contribute to the Defining the salmon the ocean, for example, through barging, ability of salmonids to cope with production model the use of passage technology at dams, and environmental variation that is typical of hatchery production. freshwater and marine environments.
+Manage entire salmon-bearing ecosystem Production Model Commodity production focused (freshwater and marine) and primarily on single populations in interconnected populations, resulting in freshwater habitat only. stable, resilient production, and long- term persistence.

 Principle 3: Defining the relationship of salmon populations in the ecosystem to one another Salmon species can effectively be managed independently of one another.
 Management actions designed to protect or restore one species or population will not compromise environmental attributes that form the basis for production of another species or population.
 Sustained productivity of wild salmon requires a network of complex interconnected habitats, which are created, altered, and maintained by natural physical processes in freshwater, the estuary, and the ocean.
-Relationship Among Populations Populations not connected Populations are interconnected
+Relationship Among Populations Populations not connected Populations and habitats are interconnected